How to Write an ACT Exam?

 Your high school GPA may play an important role in your college admission, but the ACT exam may have the final say.
 What is an ACT exam?
 The ACT is an entrance exam that most colleges utilize to decide on a candidate's admission.
 The main purpose of the writing test is to disclose and measure the applicants' readiness for college studies.

 The admission officers review the test score along with your high school GPA to make their final decision.
 Of course, the classes that you took, extracurricular activities, letters of recommendation from your teachers, and your application, where you discuss the high school experience from your own perspective, will be reviewed as well.
 While the importance of the ACT scores may vary from college to college, the higher the score, the more options for the college enrollment you have.

 The ACT exam consists of four sections that include English, Reading, Math, and Science.
 Aside from that, the prospective candidates are given forty minutes to do the writing test.
 Writing an essay can be quite difficult; that's why you need to prepare for it.
 The good news is that ACT essay examples are available online, and you can view sample in this article as well.
 So, basically, that's what the ACT exam is about.
-But let's dive into the details with our college essay service.
+But let's dive into the details with our dissertation help services team.